 If you need individual or family health insurance outside of the annual open enrollment period (OEP), short-term health insurance is often your best option for coverage until the next OEP.
 A short-term health insurance plan offers temporary coverage at a lower monthly premium without the extra features of an extended plan.
-This type of plan could make sense for someone who is coming off of their parents’ health plan, in between jobs or headed to college.

 Before you decide to go without coverage, consider these three benefits of short-term plans.